Mukulthakur17/Skin-Pigment-Analysis/README.md

 ## Overview

-We have trained a Convolutional Neural Network on an extensive training dataset of images of skin pigmentations and rashes to classify the input as one of the 8 categories of diseases.
-We achieved 81.68% training accuracy and 75.56% validation accuracy upon training the neural network.
+We have trained a Convolutional Neural Network on an extensive training dataset of images of skin diseases and rashes to classify the input as one of the 8 categories of diseases.
+We achieved 81.68% training accuracy and 75.56% validation accuracy upon training the neural network.\
+The 8 different catagories of skin diseases that we have selected are:
+- Acne Cystic
+- Eczema
+- Impetigo
+- Psoriasis
+- Rosacea
+- Schamberd
+- Allergic Contact Dermatitis
+- Tinea Ringworm Groin

+## Accuracy-Loss Curve
 ![Graph](./img/plot.png)

 ## Installation